 The fiscal impact on the Judicial Department is indeterminate.
-The additional troopers would likely generate additional court filings for violation, misdemeanor and felony offenses.
-While the number of additional cases is unknown, the Judicial Department anticipates that there will be additional costs with full implementation of the bill on January 1, 2030.
+The additional troopers would likely generate additional court filings for violations, and misdemeanor and felony offenses.
+While the number of additional cases is unknown, the Judicial Department anticipates that there will be significant costs to the courts as the additional troopers enter service in future biennia.